fasrc/helmod/doc/a.markdown

 	$ echo 'export FASRCSW=$HOME/fasrcsw' >> ~/.bashrc

-Source ~/.bashrc if you're continuing work in the same shell.
+Source ~/.bashrc if you'll continue to work in the same shell.
-This variables is only used to make the instructions below portable; it's not part of the fasrcsw framework per se.
+This variable is only used to make the instructions below portable; it's not part of the fasrcsw framework per se.

 # Workflow

 ## Prep

-* make sure you're logged into the build host (currently hero4502)
+* make sure you're logged into the build host
 * make sure you're logged into your normal user account, *not* root
-* change directory to your personal fasrcsw clone:

-	cd $FASRCSW